Riviera Line: Exeter to Newton Abbot

 On leaving Exeter St Davids, the line crosses the River Exe and a parallel flood relief channel, then passes above the suburbs of Exeter along a stone viaduct on which is situated Exeter St Thomas railway station.
 The church of St David with its spire, and the older Exeter Cathedral, can be seen on the hill above the river.
 Beyond this is an industrial area where two lines used to branch out.
 On the left a short line went down to the Exeter Canal at City Basin; on the right a longer branch ran to Heathfield on the Newton Abbot to Moretonhampstead branch.

-Once out in the countryside our line crosses marshes as it runs alongside the canal and river.
+Once out in the countryside the line crosses marshes as it runs alongside the canal and river.
 What looks like a level crossing in the fields near Countess Wear is actually a lifting bridge across the canal.
 After passing the site of Exminster railway station the canal comes more clearly into view on the left and joins the River Exe, as does the railway, at Turf.
 The square pond next to the line is the site of Turf engine house.
 This stretch of the line used to have long water troughs between the rails from which steam locomotives could refill their water tanks without stopping.

 From Powderham Castle the railway is right alongside the river; on the right of the line is the castle's deer park, while on the left, across the river, trains on the Avocet Line may be seen near Lympstone Commando railway station.
 Our train now enters the village of Starcross; beyond Starcross railway station is the pier for the Exmouth to Starcross Ferry and the old Starcross engine house.

 A little further along the river the railway crosses the mouth of Cockwood harbour.
 Near the shipwreck here was the 1285 ft long Exe Bight Pier, in use from 1869 for about ten years.
 Dawlish Warren now comes into sight; the sand dunes are home to a nature reserve where many wading and sea birds can be seen.
 The railway line opens out into four lines at Dawlish Warren railway station, where the platforms are alongside loop lines that allow fast trains to overtake stopping services.

 On the left is the beach and seaside amusements; on the right are some camping coaches in the old goods yard.
 The railway now comes onto the Sea Wall which it shares with a footpath, although it quickly enters the short and deep cutting at Langstone Rock.
 Emerging above the beach, views can be had across the sea towards Torbay.